-Enter the internet.
-This medium continues to shake the core of the copyright law world.
-One of the more popular cases was Lenz versus Universal Music Corp.
-In 2007 a very proud mother posted a video of her daughter lip syncing to a Prince song, then posted it on youtube for all the world to enjoy.
-Universal Music Corp was not amused and forced Youtube to take the video down because they felt the mothers video violated their copyright of the song.
+One of the more popular cases over the years that ended up favorably was Lenz versus Universal Music Corp.
+In 2007, a very proud mother posted a video of her daughter lip syncing to a Prince song, then posted it on Youtube for all the world to enjoy.
+Universal Music Corp was not amused and forced Youtube to take the video down because they felt the mother's video violated their copyright of the song.

-That being said, the case was eight years ago, and the internet has only gotten bigger.
-The issue remains, what images can you use for free and what do you need to pay for.
+Not all cases end so favorably.
+That being said, this case was years ago, and the internet has many more times the amount of images floating around.
+The issue and question remains: what images can you use for free and what do you need to pay for?

 There is no hard, concrete line of what is considered fair use and copyright infringement.
 It's more of a balance between the rights of the creator and public interest.
 There is much room for interpretation.